 Welcome to the British Columbia therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in British Columbia cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your British Columbia zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your British Columbia zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all British Columbia telehealth therapists.

 In British Columbia, 17% of residents (800,000) have a mental health or substance abuse issue.
 Roughly half of these people (434,500) have been diagnosed with a mood disorder.
 Stress is also a concern in the province.
 In 2017, 879,900 British Columbians said they had high stress levels most of the time.